 How to register a birth in Ireland

-When your child is born, the hospital staff, doctor or midwife will send a birth registration form to the civil registration service.
+When your child is born, the hospital staff, doctor or midwife will send us a birth registration form.

 You will still need to register the birth within 3 months of the date of birth.
-You can do this at any civil registration office, no matter where in the Republic of Ireland your baby was born.
+Do this at any civil registration office, no matter where in the Republic of Ireland your baby was born.

 A qualified informant must register the birth.
 A qualified informant is generally a parent or both parents.